 The USDA also has specific requirements about the house itself.
 The home you choose needs to be in sufficient shape for the living of your family.
-It needs to be in good repair unless you are borrowing the money for a fixer-upper, and it also needs to be structurally sound.
+It needs to be in good repair unless you are borrowing the money for a fixer-upper, and are planning to fix everything from the Heating And Cooling Colorado Springs to the roof.
+It also needs to be structurally sound.

 Precise specifications of the home include: